Software Engineering: A Modern Approach

 Problem: Clients of these classes need to add extra

-functionalities to channels, such as buffers, message compression,
+functionality to channels, such as buffers, message compression,

 logging, etc. However, these functionalities are optional; depending on

-the customer’s requirements, only some functionalities—or none—are
+the customer’s requirements, only some features—or none—are needed.
+An

-(note that extends
+extends

 indicates inheritance):